lovato/hooks4git/README.md

 hooks4git --init
  ```

-And get all your regular hook scripts updated.
+And get all your regular non-sense-hard-to-use-and-hard-to-maintain-and-hard-to-share hook scripts updated.
 Then, you just need to open [.hooks4git.ini](hooks4git/.hooks4git.ini) file on the root of your project and configure it the way you want.
 This first example section is meant for Python, but you can use any tool you want, at any given git hook event.